This article is synchronized and updated to xLog by Mix Space

 The server has tmux installed.
 To run code in the background (which can continue running after exiting the terminal), you only need to use the most basic features.

-in the terminal to create a new terminal, execute long-running commands inside it, then press ctrl+B
+Type tmux new in the terminal to create a new terminal, execute long-running commands inside it, then press ctrl+B, followed by D to detach.
+At this point, the code continues to run in the background.

-to specify a name for the new terminal, which defaults to a number starting from 0.
+Alternatively, use tmux new -s <name> to specify a name for the new terminal, which defaults to a number starting from 0.

-to view the names of terminals running in the background.
+You can use tmux ls to view the names of terminals running in the background.

-to return to that terminal and check the running status.
+Use tmux attach -t <name> to return to that terminal to check the running status.

-to enter scroll mode, where you can use the up and down keys to scroll, and press q
+In the tmux terminal, press ctrl+B, then [ to enter scroll mode, where you can use the up and down keys to scroll, and press q to exit scroll mode.

 Data!!!#